tonethar/IGME-330-Master/notes/intro-typescript.md

 // only used at compile time
-// here is a union type of string literals type RgbColor = "red" | "green" | "blue"; let color1:RgbColor = "red";
+// here is a union type of string literals type RgbColor = "red" | "green" | "blue"; let color1: RgbColor = "red";
-//let color2:RgbColor = "yellow"; // ERROR
+//let color2: RgbColor = "yellow"; // ERROR

 // the union type also lets a value be of more than one type. const formatScore = (val: string | number) => `Your score is ${val}`;